shanedg/strapi-skeleton/docker-api/README.md

 here we can shave maybe 100 MB off of the resulting image by only including the api's.

-for high request volumes, we can scale instances of this container. this is desirable both for space savings (>40%) and reduced complexity of fewer moving parts.
+for high request volumes, we can scale instances of this container. this is desirable both for space savings (>40%) and reduced complexity.

 ## build api-only image